ktsapko/Stm32SensorHub/README.md

 12. Enter the periodic sampling loop.
 13. Read sensors once per second.
 14. Report measurements through USART2.
+15. Render BMP280 measurements into the OLED framebuffer.
+16. Transfer the framebuffer to SH1106.
-15. Toggle the onboard LED.
+17. Toggle the onboard LED.
-16. Sleep between SysTick interrupts using `WFI`.
+18. Sleep between SysTick interrupts using `WFI`.

 The application layer does not contain raw peripheral addresses, sensor-register addresses, raw measurement decoding, or compensation